Finnaware/Finn-Pokelatro/README.md

 Then extract the folder, and move them to your Balatro mods folder

 ## List of people who helped me with suggestions!
-(Dicord Usernames)
+(Discord Usernames)

 kenidur1561, dusqii, thezamos, kostyurik